 - To ensure complete data transmission, OSS calculates the checksum of the network traffic packets to check for errors when packets are transmitted between the client and the server.

 - The data redundancy mechanism of OSS can prevent data loss when two storage devices

 - After data is stored in OSS, OSS regularly checks whether copies of the data are lost.
 Then, OSS recovers lost copies to ensure the durability and availability of data.

 - OSS periodically verifies the integrity of data to detect data corruption caused by errors such as hardware failures.
 If data is partially corrupted or lost, OSS reconstructs and repairs the corrupted data by using the other copies.

 Comparison between OSS and file systems

-|Data model||OSS is a distributed object storage service that uses a key-value pair format.||The file system is a hierarchical tree structure of directories that contain files.|
+|Data model||OSS is a distributed object storage service that stores data as key-value pairs.||A file system uses a typical tree structure for directory indexing.|

 |Data retrieval||Objects are retrieved based on unique object names (keys).